-When you're getting ready to have a new website built, it's simply not good enough to hope that the guy(s) or gal(s) coding your site will have either the time or the marketing smarts to build the pages so that they are optimised around a particular search term.
+When you're getting ready to have a new website built, it's simply not good enough to hope that the guy(s) or gal(s) coding your site will have either the time or the digital marketing smarts to build the pages so that they are optimised around a particular search term.
 As a marketer in the 21st Century, you know you need at least get the basics of SEO right but whenever you talk to the developers it feels like you speak a different language.

 That's where this template comes in, it enables you to put together a plan for each page of your website.
 You can give the completed On Page SEO Template to your web developer BEFORE they start to build.
 With this they can easily include your on page SEO as they put the site together.
 You get the SEO built in, your developers get clear instructions... win/win!